-If you are using HyperTerminal, use File/Properties menu item.
+If you are using HyperTerminal this is done using the File/Properties menu item.
 Note that HyperTerminal will not change port settings while connected.
-Click on HyperTerminal's "Disconnect" Button, then click the "Reconnect" button to activate changes to the port settings.
+Click on HyperTerminal's "Disconnect" Button then click the "Reconnect" button to activate changes to the port settings.

 5. Configure the terminal program to capture text to a file.
-If you are using HyperTerminal, use the Transfer/Capture Text menu item.
+If you are using HyperTerminal this is done using the Transfer/Capture Text menu item.